 When it comes to food, I have a tendency for hyperbole and exaggeration.
 Everything is either the greatest or the worst.
 Colorful adjectives come out of my mouth whether the food is good or bad.
 I try not to do this.
-I try to keep my thoughts on food muted and level headed and think of it as fuel for the body.
-But when I eat it, strong opinions stir within me, I realize good food is necessary, and I get as excited as a hungry kid in a candy store.
+I try to keep my thoughts on food muted and level headed.
+I try think of food as utilitarian to keep from going to extremes.
+“Food is fuel for the body”, I tell myself.
+But when I eat it, strong opinions stir within me.
+I realize good food is awesome, even necessary and I get as excited as a hungry kid in a candy store.

 Last night was different.
 There were no colorful adjectives.
 No flowered exaggerations.
 No jumping up and down.
 I just sat in my seat and kept saying “Wow.”
 Over and over again.
 After every bite.
-And to my wife’s annoyance I’m sure.
+And to Alex’s annoyance I’m sure.

 We were lucky enough to grab a seat at the soft opening of the new Fortify Pi in downtown Clayton, Georgia.
-Fortify Pi is the latest offering from Chef Jamie Allred and Jack and Sarah Nolan.
-Chef Jamie and Jack opened the much celebrated and award winning Fortify two years ago after working together at another local North Georgia restaurant.
-As Fortify has continued to convert customers to loyal fans of it’s upscale dining, Jamie and the Nolans decided to open something a little simpler this time, but no less good.
+Fortify Pi is the latest offering from Chef Jamie Allred and front of house guru’s Jack and Sarah Nolan.
+They along with Jamie’s wife Hillary Allred (co-owner of Cage-Free Boutique across the street) opened the much celebrated and award winning Fortify two years ago after working together at another local North Georgia restaurant.
+As Fortify has continued to convert customers to loyal fans of it’s upscale dining, the owners decided to open something a little simpler this time, but no less good.
 Thus Fortify Pi was born.

 Fortify Pi is located adjacent to Fortify in downtown Clayton.
 The wall behind the bar is made of old bricks that have been painted white while the opposite side is made up of new and shiny white bricks.
 A massive light fixture made of beakers hangs over the four foot tall family style table in the back corner while six other tables fill up the dining room.
 The bar runs almost the length of the building and has stacks of firewood for the pizza oven nestled next to their great selection of craft beer taps and local wines like Tiger Mountain Vineyards from just down the road.
 The focal point of Fortify Pi is a set of huge collapsible windows that span the front of the restaurant.
 Half way through our dinner, they opened the windows and a warm summer breeze filled the restaurant.